Posted on

 Custom post types let you add your own categories of content and your own post types.
 Think: Events.
 Testimonials.
 Courses.
 Portfolios.
 Whatever makes your business tick.

-Imagine you’re running a membership site—wouldn’t it be awesome to have a separate section just for “Memberships”?
-Or if you’re rocking a WooCommerce store, how about dedicated post types for products, Orders, Coupons, or Subscriptions?
+Or if you’re rocking a WooCommerce store, how about dedicated post types for products, Orders, Coupons or Subscriptions?
 Yup, that’s where custom post types come in.

 They let you create content that actually fits your site’s needs.
 And the best part?
-Each custom type gets its own spot in your WordPress dashboard—super organized, super clean.
+Each custom type gets its own spot in your WordPress dashboard — super organized, super clean.

-Custom post types let you manage unique content like products, events, or reviews separately from regular posts or pages.
-You can add custom fields, taxonomies, and layouts—and they get their own menu in the dashboard for easier handling.
+Custom post types let you manage unique content like products, events or reviews separately from regular posts or pages.
+You can add custom fields, taxonomies and layouts — and they get their own menu in the dashboard for easier handling.

 Let’s break down how to set them up and make your content work smarter, not harder.